 Viewers were updated with mini-news posts on the website, and the webcams generated large amounts of discussion through various forms of social media, including the project’s Facebook page.
 Responses to the KestrelCam have been overwhelmingly positive, with many viewers reporting that they learned a lot about kestrel nesting and many more expressing interest in obtaining nest boxes of their own.

 Thus, the KestrelCam streams have been deemed the strongest education tool for the AKP.
 There is no doubt that it carries the potential to increase citizen scientist participation across the Western Hemisphere.
 Some of the newly registered boxes indeed came from partners who originally viewed the KestrelCam stream and decided to register their own nest box.
 Viewers also had the ability to submit behavioral observations of their own, and those submissions are being reviewed to measure the accuracy of viewer-submitted behavioral data.

-To date, 318 new citizen scientists have been recruited, with 585 newly registered nest boxes monitored, including expansion into Ecuador and Argentina.
+To date, more than 630 citizen scientists have been registered on the site, with more than 1,400 registered nest boxes.
 Expansion into Canada and South America was deemed to be a priority, as there is little data about kestrel populations and nesting success from those regions.
 The project also received a grant from the Michele and Agnese Cestone Foundation to expand the project into New York, Pennsylvania, and New Jersey – all of which are experiencing kestrel population declines.

 The heartening success of the KestrelCams and the continued growth of citizen science participation have led to discussion of research questions that could be applied to the data the project is generating.